|

 to develop then this results in the second condition qualifying for service connection as well.
 Substandard care at a VA hospital

 that causes an injury is also considered service connected.
+For more information on different types of VA service connection visit my page that explains this topic in more detail.
 To better understand this concept I will provide

 an example.
 Lets say that you presently suffer from PTSD that was diagnosed by your psychiatrist.
 You suffer this